jcbhmr/nightlink/README.md

 > **nightly.link by [Oleh Prypin](https://github.com/oprypin) would like permission to:**
 >
-> * Verify your GitHub identity (*$username*)
+> - Verify your GitHub identity (_$username_)
-> * Know which resources you can access
+> - Know which resources you can access
-> * Act on your behalf
+> - Act on your behalf

-In reality, this blurb is *completely generic* and will be shown for any GitHub App authorization regardless of its permissions.
+In reality, this blurb is _completely generic_ and will be shown for any GitHub App authorization regardless of its permissions.
 [This is discussed here.](https://github.community/t/why-does-this-forum-need-permission-to-act-on-my-behalf/120453)

 Furthermore, the permissions that the app asks for are granted even if it's just "installed", without being "authorized".